paul-m/VirtualPersistAPI/spec/VirtualPersistAPI.md

 These can return JSON or CSV or LSLON specified by `?type=[whichever]`.
 (Currently only JSON is supported.)

+Authorized consumers can also query, add, and remove users:

+GET, POST, and DELETE:

+`[endpoint]/user/[useruuid]`

+GETting the user will return information about the user.
+At this time, only the UUID is returned.
+In the future, other information such as name or UUID/URL of profile pic might also be included.

+POSTing a user will add it.
+Available attributes:

+- `pw` sets the password.
+- `perm` sets the permission.

+Including neither of these creates a record which has no permission to add records or do anything destructive.

 All content type restrictions will be dictated by the Second Life http request system. http://wiki.secondlife.com/wiki/LlHTTPRequest

 Authentication